unixwzrd/UnicodeFix/README.md

   -Q, --keep-smart-quotes
-                        Preserve Unicode smart quotes (do not convert to ASCII) -D, --keep-dashes     Preserve Unicode EN/EM dashes (do not convert to ASCII) -n, --no-newline      Do not add a newline at the end of the output file (suppress final newline).
+                        Preserve Unicode smart quotes (do not convert to ASCII) -D, --keep-dashes     Preserve Unicode EN/EM dashes (do not convert to ASCII) --keep-fullwidth-brackets
+                        Preserve fullwidth square brackets (【】) (do not fold to ASCII) -n, --no-newline      Do not add a newline at the end of the output file (suppress final newline).
   -o OUTPUT, --output OUTPUT
                         Output file name, or '-' for STDOUT.
 Only valid with one input file, or use '-' for STDOUT with multiple files.